twitter/the-algorithm/RETREIVAL_SIGNALS.md

 ## Usage Details

-Twitter uses these user signals as training labels and/or ML features in the each candidate sourcing algorithms.
+ExTwitter uses these user signals as training labels and/or ML features in the each candidate sourcing algorithms.
 The following tables shows how they are used in the each components.

 | Signals               | USS                | SimClusters        |  TwHin             |   UTEG             | FRS                |  Light Ranking     |
 | :-------------------- | :----------------- | :----------------- | :----------------- | :----------------- | :----------------- | :----------------- |